Skip to contents

 Both samplers yield essentially the same estimation results, which is to be expected, since both target the same posterior distribution.
 The overdispersion parameter α\alpha has a posterior mean of 12.3~12.3, which means that overdispersion is not very pronounced.

-The two sampler differ, however particularly w.r.t. the inefficiency of α\alpha which has a value of 73.78 in the full sampler, but is smaller with a value of 48.18 for the partially marginalised Gibbs sampler.
+The two samplers differ, however, particularly w.r.t. the inefficiency of α\alpha which has a value of 73.78 in the full sampler, but is smaller with a value of 48.18 for the partially marginalized Gibbs sampler.

 Section 8.2.3: Evaluating MCMC samplers

-Example 8.10 Veryfying the correctness of the full conditional MCMC samper
+Example 8.10 Verifying the correctness of the full conditional MCMC sampler

 N <- nrow(X)